5/6/2025

 Executive Chairman

-what you've described is in other cases where assets are a little bit better understood.
-So we're obviously in that regard a little bit further behind because of the other publications around Triple Creek in the market.
+Mainly because I think what you've described is in other cases where assets are a little bit better understood.
+So we're obviously in that regard a little bit further behind because of the other publications around Cripple Creek in the market.
 So we're going to catch that up.
-So I think for us to be able to take it over, work through all the technical details for our team and our CPs to be able to sign off on that in the timeframe that Bill's talking about is pretty fast.
+So I think for us to be able to take it over – work through all the technical details for our, you know, our team and our CPs to be able to sign off on that in the time frame that Bill's talking about is pretty fast.
 So that's really a priority for us.

 speaker